 Freeport, located south of Houston on the Texas coast, is home to the beach that raised me.
-The anthropogenic pressures I witnessed unfold in my community, and the Gulf Coast waters surrounding it, still motivate how I navigate my artistic, academic, and professional career today.
-I have always desired to more deeply understand our place on this planet and the processes that connect each of us to it.
-My artistic endeavors are just one of the many ways in which I feed my desires, but I do it in hopes of inspiring others to see the world with a reinvigorated intensity.
+The anthropogenic pressures I witnessed unfold in my community, and the Gulf Coast waters surrounding it, still motivate how I navigate my career today.
+I have always desired to more deeply understand the interface between humans and marine systems and the processes that connect us.
+The intention behind both my creative and scholarly practice is to inspire others to see the world with a reinvigorated intensity.

 "Life... is not all bad, but it is not all good, it is not all ugly, but it is not all beautiful...
 It is savage, cruel, kind, noble, passionate, selfish, generous, stupid, ugly, beautiful, painful, joyous--it is all these, and more..."